What Our Clients Say About Personal History Productions LCC

 After reading my grandmother’s book, I understand her in a way that I never did before.
 And my grandmother has been so excited about the entire process.
 It’s given her a chance to reflect on her past and to pass on her opinions and wisdom.

-We’ve all been really happy with the work Susan and Andi have done.
+We’ve all been really happy with the work Personal History Productions has done.
 When we got the first draft of my grandmother’s book, I was wondering if they were going to change the way she speaks.
 But they didn’t.
-When I read it, I could hear my grandmother’s voice.
+When I read it, I can hear my grandmother’s voice.
 I can even hear her accent!

-I am so grateful to Susan and Andi for helping me fulfill my dream of writing a book about my life.
+I am so grateful to Personal History Productions for helping me fulfill my dream of writing a book about my life.
 People always used to tell me, “Martha, you should write a book.”
 I knew my story would inspire others to pursue their dreams, and I wanted to write it, but I couldn’t do it on my own.

-I am extremely proud of the book that Susan and Andi helped me write and self-publish.
+I am extremely proud of the book.
 People all over the world have read my story, and many have written to me to tell me how much my story moved and motivated them.
-I have been asked to speak at churches, schools, and other organizations.
-My book was mentioned in the local newspaper, and I have been requested to give radio interviews.
-Without Susan and Andi’s help, I never would have been able to accomplish my goal.
+I have been asked to speak at churches, schools, and other organizations and have been in newspapers and interviewed on the radio.
+Without the help of Personal History Productions, I never would have been able to accomplish my goal.
 They helped me so much, and I thank them.

 We are very pleased we decided to record my mother’s personal history.
-Susan and Andi were helpful in all ways!
 This was a long process, interrupted by illness.
 We appreciated Susan and Andi’s patience.
 My advice to anyone considering recording a parent’s life story is this: take the plunge!
 My mother’s book is a keepsake for all of us.
 As ailments and illnesses continue, we are even more thankful we ventured into the process.

-When you read the book Susan and Andi did for my grandmother, you hear Grandma’s voice.
+When you read the book Personal History Productions did for my grandmother, you hear Grandma’s voice.
 That’s what I appreciate most.
 Grandma really enjoyed the process of being interviewed about her life.
-She always looked forward to Susan’s visits to the nursing home to interview her.
+She always looked forward to her interviewer’s visits to the nursing home to interview her.
 The whole process lifted her spirits and energy level.
 Reminiscing about her past gave Grandma a goal to work toward, and she looked forward to seeing the end product.

-I gave my grandmother a copy of her book for Christmas last year.
+I gave my grandmother a copy of her book for Christmas the year it was published.
 By then she no longer could turn the pages herself, so every night after work I’d stop by the nursing home on my way home for dinner and read four or five pages from her book to her.
 We’d look at the photos together.
 It always brought a smile to her face, and it got us talking about her life.
 I’d read her stories about her brothers as young boys, and she’d start laughing.
 You could see in her eyes how pleasurable it was for her to go back in time and remember her younger days.
 Grandma passed away in March 2009 at age 94.
-I’m so glad that I had arranged for Susan and Andi to record her life story and that I was able to share it with her in those last few weeks of her life.
+I’m so glad that I had arranged for Personal History Productions to record her life story and that I was able to share it with her in those last few weeks of her life.
 And now we have her book to remind us of her.
-Both my daughters (ages 10 and 13) have read Grandma’s book, and they loved it.
+Both my daughters (aged 10 and 13 at the time it was published) have read Grandma’s book, and they loved it.
 Some day I hope they’ll share it with their children.

 One of my parents’ best friends recently passed away, with no warning.
 Re-reading my parents’ book, I just kept thinking, “This could have happened to them and we would have missed our chance to get this history from our parents.”
 Thankfully we initiated the project when we did.
 I feel it’s one of the best things I’ve ever done for my family.